Blog Posts

 Common myths about retainer hygiene

 Similarly, many believe that soaking retainers in alcohol-based mouthwash provides adequate disinfection.
-On the contrary, these solutions often contain dyes and chemicals that can damage retainer materials and cause discomfort when worn [6].
+On the contrary, these solutions often contain dyes and chemicals that can damage retainer materials and cause discomfort when worn.

 Manual vs ultrasonic cleaning: what's more effective?

 When it comes to cleaning your retainers, the method you choose makes a significant difference in both effectiveness and convenience.
-Let's examine the key differences between traditional manual cleaning and modern ultrasonic technology.

 Pros and cons of brushing

 Manual brushing remains the most common method of retainer care.
-First and foremost, it's accessible, simply using a soft-bristled toothbrush and mild soap can remove visible debris and some surface bacteria.
-This approach costs virtually nothing beyond what you already spend on dental care.
+It's accessible, simply using a soft-bristled toothbrush and mild soap can remove visible debris and some surface bacteria.
+However, the bristles of a toothbrush can scratch the acrylic surface of retainers, creating microscopic grooves where bacteria thrive.

 Where manual cleaning falls short